mtiblow/GDT-Builder/README.md

 ## Documentation

-For detailed information about using GD&T Builder, please refer to the [tutorial](./Tutorial.pdf)(./Tutorial.html).
+For detailed information about using GD&T Builder, please refer to the [tutorial pdf](./Tutorial.pdf), [tutorial from the web](./Tutorial.html).

 ## License